 The obituary I wrote for my sister went viral and was read by millions of people around the world.
 The outpouring of love and support my family received was of great comfort as we grieved our girl, and an awakening to the fact that we were not, and never had been, alone.
 The reaction was also a powerful reminder of how many people are affected by the disease of addiction, and of its many devastating consequences.

 In January of 2019 I left my job in communications at a tech company to work for a Vermont newspaper on a yearlong series about the addiction crisis.
-I’ve covered issues that affected my sister directly, including sex trafficking, harm reduction, the impact of opioid use on pregnant women and families with young children, as well as addiction in rural communities and the history of the opioid crisis in the state where my sisters and I grew up.
+I’ve covered issues that affected my sister directly, including sex trafficking, harm reduction, the impact of illicit substance use on pregnant women and families with young children, as well as addiction in rural communities and the history of the opioid crisis in the state where my sisters and I grew up.

 I’m now working on a book about Maddie, my family’s experience loving her, what we’ve learned since she died and wish we’d known when she was alive.